 1. Semantic IDs: Use concise, URL-friendly IDs like v1, v2, or beta.

-2. Navigation Parity: Maintain consistent folder structures across versions to maximize the effectiveness of “Sticky Switching.”
+2. Navigation Parity: Maintain consistent folder structures across versions to maximise “Sticky Switching”.

-3. Unified Configuration: You do not need separate config files for each version; docmd processes all versions in a single pass.
+3. Unified Configuration: Do not create separate config files for each version. docmd processes all versions in a single pass.